 10 Ways To Beat The Heat

-It’s time to beat the heat with the forecast creeping up well into the 30’s.
-Heat warnings have officially been released for Central and Southern Alberta, and we want you to be safe while enjoying that sun!
-It may seem like the perfect time to drop everything and get outside, but heat advisories are honestly no joke, and we want to share with you some simple reminders so you can protect yourself, and others around you.
+It’s time to beat the heat when the forecast is creeping up well into the ’30s.
+Heat warnings always find their way into our summer plans throughout Alberta, and we want you to be safe while enjoying that sun!
+It may seem like the perfect time to drop everything and get outside, but warm weather and heat advisories are honestly no joke, we want to share with you some simple reminders so you can protect yourself and others around you.

 Here are 10 ways to beat the heat: